Which company will give you the most bang for your buck?

 Family plans make it much easier to manage multiple lines for you, your spouse, and your kids.
 Plus, you can usually nab a big discount when you add your third, fourth, and even fifth line.

-Both Mint and Verizon offer family discounts on multiple lines.
+Only Verizon offers family discounts on multiple lines, but you can still had up to five lines on one account with Mint.
 Here's a look at some of the most popular Verizon family plans on the market.

 Verizon family plans